LGmedia954/sans-garage-sale/README.md

 # sans-garage-sale

-Sans Garage Sale is a Model-View-Controller (MVC) application built with Ruby, Sinatra, and ActiveRecord, using styling of the Corneal gem.
+Sans Garage Sale is a Model-View-Controller (MVC) application built with Ruby, Sinatra, and ActiveRecord, using the updated Corneal gem.

 People who live in urban areas might not have a garage, and some shared communities that do offer garage space do not permit residents to hold the "garage sales" that we often see in suburbs and rural areas.
-This app provides a space where users can post household items they are looking to sell or give away.
+This app provides a space where users can post items they are looking to sell or give away.

 To use this app, just clone, run rake db:migrate and then run shotgun.